Skip to main content

 Regional Puget Sound B-IBI Projects

-King County staff have worked with partners in the region on projects related to benthic macroinvertebrates and stream health.
-Most of these projects were funded in part by WA Department of Ecology and EPA’s National Estuary Program.
-Links to more information about the projects are listed below.
+King County has worked with partners in the region on projects related to stream health and B-IBI.
+B-IBI stands for the Puget Lowland Benthic Index of Biotic Integrity.
+WA Department of Ecology and EPA’s National Estuary Program funded most of these studies.
+Links to more information about the projects are in the sections below.

 Impact of Urban Development on Stream Macroinvertebrate Communities is Influenced by when Development Occurred